for Food Physics & Materials

 Plant meat & Cultivated meat

-We also try to desging the nanoscale-microscale-macroscale structure to increase the mechanical property of material that mimic the high-textured plant meat.
+We also try to desging the nanoscale-microscale-macroscale structure with high mechanical property for high-textured plant meat.

 How to make the food healther?
 Food fortification is one effective strategy to provide micronutrients, such as vitamins and minerals, to improve food nutritional quality and thus contributes to the prevention and reduction of micronutrient deficiency-related diseases.